rsignell-usgs/rex2nc/README.md

 If one wants NetCDF support, one must supply the needed NetCdf configuration information to the configure script (as what NETCDF=enable would normally do) derived from the 32-bit version of nc-config.

-I put the needed info in another script and ran the configure script from this one An example of such a script appears below.
+I put the needed info in [another script](./src/run_configure.sh) which specifies variables and then runs configure.
 Not how I specifically defined the HAVE_NETCDF_SUPPORT CPP variable to ensure the correct parts of the code get compiled.

-Don't forget, one must build a 32-bit executable...which means one must use the nc-config program from a 32-bit install of NetCdf (Yes, I'm mentioning this 3x because its important)
+Don't forget, one must build a 32-bit executable...which means one must use the nc-config program from a 32-bit install of NetCDF.

 jrd